7th Mechanized Division (Syria): Command structure

+Combat history

+Yom Kippur War

 The division, formed as 7th Infantry Division, was a key component of the Syrian attack force in the 1973 Yom Kippur War, involved in some of the heaviest fighting in the Golan Heights, especially in the aptly named 'Valley of Tears'.
 The division, with its attached armoured brigade, lost a great number of tanks when trying on many accounts to rush the Israeli defenses.
-Omar Abrash was serving as the division commander.
+Brig.
+Gen. Omar Abrash was serving as the division commander.

+In 1973, the division's equipment, organisation, tactics, and training were virtually identical to those of the 5th Infantry Division during its action in Jordan.
+In the later stages of the war, the 81st Armored Brigade (from the 3rd Division) and the 1st Moroccan Mechanized Brigade were also attached to the ranks of the division and fought within it.

 Although Syrian division had a nominal strength of around 10,000 men, 200 tanks, 72 artillery pieces and similar numbers of SAMs and anti-aircraft guns, the 7th Infantry Division had only 80% of its tanks and APCs during the war.
 Furthermore, although designated as an infantry division, the division was essentially mechanised.

-In 1973, the division's equipment, organisation, tactics, and training were virtually identical to those of the 5th Infantry Division during its action in Jordan.

 Because of the extensive losses suffered by the division during the battle of the Valley of Tears, one of the division's brigades had to be pulled out of action for 3 days before being reorganized as a battalion.

-In August 2012, Mohamed Moussa al-Khairat, reported as the division commander, defected to Jordan.
+Syrian Civil War

+During the civil war the 7th Division lost at least four unit commanders: